MichaelCereda/react-native-form-generator/README.md

 ## Features
 * Easy to use and clean syntax
 * Automatic events handling
-* Supports custom fields and styles without adding any weird syntax
+* Supports custom fields and styles without adding any weird syntax (just create a react component)
 * Applies by default the current OS style

 ## Installation